 Manu’s other major publications, all with Oxford University Press, include Sovereign Spheres (2003), Heterotopias (editor, 2010), and Speaking Truth to Power and Claiming Power from Below (co-edited with Anne Feldhaus, 2009, with multiple reprints).
 Manu has also published articles in The Journal of Asian Studies, Modern Asian Studies, The Indian Economic and Social History Review, and the Economic and Political Weekly, among other places.
 He reviews books for numerous publications and has maintained a blog on CNN-IBN.
 Manu has served as the President of the Society for Advancing the History of South Asia and is also the recipient of a 2006 fellowship from the American Council of Learned Societies.
 Manu serves as an undergraduate advisor in the Hunter History Department and recently completed a term as Chair of the Human Rights Program at the Roosevelt House Public Policy Institute.

 Manu regularly comments in the media about matters related to India, foreign relations, human rights, and the United Nations.
-Most recently, he wrote a piece on global authoritarianism for Quartz that went viral internationally and was translated into Czech (partially) and German, the latter for the lead, cover article of the May 2016 issue of the Berliner Republik magazine.
-He has also written for, been interviewed by, or appeared on: The New York Times, Washington Post, WNYC radio, CNBC, National Public Radio (NPR), CNN-IBN, BBC World Radio, Press TV, World Citizen Radio, INI9, HuffPost Live, and Al Jazeera English.
+A piece he wrote on global authoritarianism for Quartz went viral internationally and was translated into Czech (partially) and German, the latter for the lead, cover article of the May 2016 issue of the Berliner Republik magazine.
+He has also written for, been interviewed by, or appeared on: The New York Times, Washington Post, WNYC radio, CNBC, National Public Radio (NPR), Rajya Sabha Television (India), CNN-IBN, BBC World Radio, Press TV, World Citizen Radio, INI9, HuffPost Live, and Al Jazeera English.
 Manu lives in New York.

 Follow on Twitter @ManuBhagavan